 Coughing - Coughing is caused by an irritation in the larynx.
-More often than not the irritation is dust, smoke or other foreign body.
+More often than not the irritation is dust, smoke or other foreign bodies.
 Persistent coughing can be a symptom of a more serious disease, such as bronchitis, distemper or emphysema.

 Cushings Disease - Usually affecting dogs over five years old; it is the over-production of corticosteroids by the cortex of the adrenal glands.

-Cyanosis - This is an obvious sign that the dogs heart is working too hard.
+Cyanosis - This is an obvious sign that the dog's heart is working too hard.
 The lips, tongue and gums start to turn blue due to lack of oxygen.

-Cyst - A fluid filled growth.
+Cyst - A fluid-filled growth.